Thousands expected to protest Pennsylvania COVID-19 shutdown

 Social distancing and face masks are being encouraged.

+RELATED: Rite Aid to begin COVID-19 testing at 2 more New Jersey stores

-The current stay-at-home order has been in place since April 1 but all non-essential businesses were ordered closed on March 16.
+The current stay-at-home order has been in place since April 1 but all non-essential businesses were ordered to close on March 16.

 RELATED: Governor Tom Wolf plans to veto Senate bill that would reopen some businesses